dpi-climate/utk-ejust/grammar.md

     grammar_type: "MAP"
 ```

 The difference between `PICKING` and `AREA_PICKING` is that the first one selects one object from the layer at the time and the second selects all objects in a certain area of knots that also have the `AREA_PICKING` activated.
-The area has a radius of 200 meters.
+The area has a radius of 50 pixels.

 For any interaction if two knots have the same physical layer and both are activated for interaction than the interaction will affect all of them.